Ranked #30 van in the UK · Panel van (EV) · 151 units sold last year

 Estimated insurance

-Group 27 · Comprehensive · 3 years NCB
+Group 27 of 50 (upper-mid — pricier to insure) · Comprehensive · 3 years NCB

 Indicative annual comprehensive premiums for this car, by driver age band and risk profile.
 Pick the combination closest to your circumstances.